wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab1_Preconfiguration.md

 > **Note:**  The Webex Calling service is not activated at this tenant we need to set a dummy extension only once during the login.

 - Select the `Team1` and click **_Submit_**.
 Make sure that you are successfully logged in to the Agent Desktop.
-Now you can continue with the next section.
+Now you can continue with the Next Lab.

 <img align="middle" src="images/Lab1_Login.png" width="1000" />
 <br/>